Panzura launches Vizion.ai, a multi-cloud data management service with AI smarts

 Panzura cited a report from IDC forecasting that in the next three years corporations will spend $68 billion on multi-cloud data services.
 According to that same report, the amount of data saved in public and private clouds is expected to double to 163 zettabytes by 2025.

 Unis WDC, a Panzura customer that’s been piloting Vizion.ai in the lead up to its launch, has been using the service to store and search video surveillance metadata.
-Another client, Prosper Marketplace, claims it has saved “tens of thousands of dollars” per month in storage costs thanks to Vizion.ai’s AI-informed recommendations.
+Another client, Prosper Marketplace, claims it has saved “tens of thousands of dollars” per month in storage costs, thanks to Vizion.ai’s AI-informed recommendations.

 Vizion.ai comes on the heels of Panzura’s Freedom Cloud NAS on Google Cloud, a cloud-hosted alternative to traditional network-attached storage, which launched in July 2018.
 In November 2017, Panzura integrated CloudSF, its cloud-based storage file system that synchronizes metadata in real time across multiple sites, with Docker, a software container engine that abstracts applications away from underlying hardware.